Content

 Please note that, except in rare circumstances, binary patches are not produced for individual vulnerabilities.
 To obtain the binary fix for a particular vulnerability you should upgrade to an Apache Tomcat® version where that vulnerability has been fixed.

 Source patches, usually in the form of references to commits, may be provided in either in a vulnerability announcement and/or the vulnerability details listed on these pages.
 These source patches may be used by users wishing to build their own local version of Tomcat with just that security patch rather than upgrade.
-Please note that an exercise is currently underway to add links to the commits for all the vulnerabilities listed on these pages.

 Reporting New Security Problems with Tomcat